DarrenKe/Huawei_Honor_Smart_SMS_project-/README.md

 # Huawei_Honor_Smart_SMS_project
-This project is build a Smart SMS SDK based on sentimental analysis of the original message text to provide intelligent service related to the message.
+This project is to build a Smart SMS SDK based on sentimental analysis of the original message text to provide intelligent service related to the message.
 Moreover, the original message will be displayed as a more beautiful and intuitive user interface.